Abdullah Hammoud: 2021 campaign

-On January 25, 2021, Hammoud announced he would run for Mayor of Dearborn.
-Election night results on the August 3rd primary showed him in first with 50% followed by Susan Dabaja with 15.6% and Tom Tafelski with 13.5%.
+Election night results on the August 3 primary showed him in first with 50% followed by Susan Dabaja with 15.6% and Tom Tafelski with 13.5%.
 Hammoud finished first and he advanced to a November 2 general election against Gary Woronchak.
-In the November election, Hammoud won the race for mayor, making him the first Arab American and first Muslim mayor of Dearborn.
+In the November election, Hammoud won the race for mayor with 54.6% of the vote.
+This made him the first Arab American and first Muslim mayor of Dearborn, as well as being the only new mayor in 14 years.
 His term began January 1, 2022.